GIMM-300-2020/GIMM-Wiki/experiencesandexpectations.md

 title: Student Experiences and Expectations
 description: A brief description of what a new student will go through when first taking GIMM classes.
 published: true
-date: 2020-04-30T22:00:51.443Z
+date: 2020-04-30T23:16:07.399Z
 tags:
 ---

 # Expectations and Path to Success
 GIMM (Games Interactive Mobile Media), is a program centered around the development process for games and applications for all devices.
 Similar to the industry, each year new techniques and tools are introduced to keep students as up to date as possible.
 Because of this, students may be afraid of what they are getting into, which is where this page comes in.
 Here you can prepare for what expectations and tips for how to succeed.

-For additional help,  an appointment can be made with an Advisor to review current requirements and go over any questions.
+For additional help, an [appointment](/https://square.site/book/G5BSV847WAG3G/ci-d-boise-id) can be made with an Advisor to review current requirements and go over any questions.

 ## Student Expectations
 While GIMM covers many complex content creation tools and topics, the program from the start is built for beginners.
 This was purposefully done to not exclude anyone from the program due to lack of prior experience.
 The first courses will introduce basic coding theory, animation, and code structure.